Towards efficient representation identification in supervised learning: Conclusion

 \section{Conclusion}

 In this work, we analyzed the problem of disentanglement in a natural setting, where latent factors cause the labels, a setting not well studied in the ICA literature.
 We show that if ERM is constrained to learn independent representations, then we can have latent recovery from learnt representations even when the number of tasks is small.
 We propose a simple two step approximate procedure (ERM-ICA) to solve the constrained ERM problem, and show that it is effective in a variety of experiments.
-Our analysis highlights the importance of learning independent representations and motivates the development of further approaches to achieve the same in practice.
+Our analysis highlights the importance of learning independent representations and motivates the development of further approaches to achieve the same in practice.\\[5pt] A limitation of our work is the restriction of mutual independence in the latent space, which prevents us from using this approach for more practical scenarios where latent variables maybe correlated.
+Follow-up work by~\citet{lachapelle2022synergies} also deals with the same setup of multi-task supervised learning, where the authors make additional assumptions on the sparsity of the labeling function $\Gamma$ (map from latent vectors $Z$ to labels $Y)$ to identify correlated latent variables.
+Further,~\citet{fumero2024leveraging} also propose an identifiable sparsity guided multi-task learning method and benchmark it on several real-world datasets for robustness to distribution shifts.
+Hence, assumptions of sparsity on $\Gamma$ in our multi-task learning framework can be used to identify correlated latent variables.\\[5pt] Another way to move beyond mutually independent latents in our setup is to consider the works on factorized support~\citep{wang2021desiderata, roth2023Hausdorff}.
+Factorized/Independent support refers to the case when the DAG describing the latent variables does not contain any edges, however, there is correlation due to the presence of an (unobserved) confounder.
+Hence, latent variables with factorized support goes one step beyond mutually independent latents for modeling scenarios with correlations.
+Recent work by~\citet{ahuja2023interventional} shows how to identify latent variables with factorized support from observations obtained via linear mixing of the true latent variables.
+Since in our framework ERM already obtains linear identification (Appendix~\ref{supp:proof-erm-linear-identification}), we could use their result to identify correlated latent variables up to achieve permutation \& scaling.
+Further, the natural extension of our ERM-ICA algorithm would be to incorporate independence of support penalty (IOSS)~\citep{wang2021desiderata, ahuja2023interventional} instead of Linear ICA in the second step.

 \acks{} We thank Dimitris Koukoulopoulos for discussions regarding the proof for indentification under a single task.
 Kartik Ahuja acknowledges the support provided by IVADO postdoctoral fellowship funding program.
 Ioannis Mitliagkas acknowledges support from an NSERC Discovery grant (RGPIN-2019-06512), a Samsung grant, Canada CIFAR AI chair and MSR collaborative research grant.